JohnKulow/elections-blog/content/post/2024-09-15-blog-post-2-factoring-in-economic-forces/index.md

 </table>

-As can be seen in the above graphs and regression chart, when the incumbent is not running for reelection the slope of the line of best fit decreases from 0.69 to -0.46, while the R squared value decreases from 0.198 to 0.047.
+As can be seen in the above graphs and regression table, when the incumbent is not running for reelection the slope of the line of best fit decreases from 0.69 to -0.46, while the R squared value decreases from 0.198 to 0.047.
 This shows that when the incumbent party has a non-incumbent nominee, there is not even necessarily a positive correlation between Q2 RDI growth and incumbent party vote share, and the R squared value tells us that whatever relationship there is does not explain very much.

 ## 2024 Prediction